 - Scrape sides of bowl and let batter sit for 15 minutes.

-- Bake cupcakes for 22-25 minutes, or until cake springs back when touched lightly.
+- Scoop batter into muffin pan lined with cupcake liners.
+Bake for 22-25 minutes, or until cupcakes spring back when lightly touched.

-- Cool in pans on wire rack for 10 minutes.
-Remove from pans and cool completely.
-Frost with maple French Buttercream.
+- Cool in pans for 10 minutes.
+Remove from pans and place on wire racks to finish cooling.

 - Fill a small saucepan with about one inch of water and begin simmering.
 In the bowl of a stand mixer, add egg whites and both sugars.
 Place the bowl over the simmering water (the bottom should not touch the water) and whisk every 30 seconds or so.
 Continue whisking until the sugars have melted and you don't feel any granules of sugar when rubbing the mixture between your fingers (this will be to at least 110° F on a thermometer).